harshitpaunikar1/harshitpaunikar1/.github/project-buildup-history.md

 - Task summary: Documented a few operational edge cases from product-style projects so their writeups felt more grounded.
 - Deliverable: Added practical notes that improved the credibility of the portfolio narratives.
 - Note: Additional randomized contribution entry for graph variation.
+## 2024-08-14: Operations dashboard copy

+- Task summary: Tightened copy around dashboard-oriented work so the value proposition showed up before the implementation details.
+- Deliverable: Ended with more direct language that better matched how the projects should be read.
+- Note: Additional randomized contribution entry for graph variation.